 Businesses Should Prepare Now for Winter’s Wrath

-Interstate Restoration offers advice, services to mitigate impact of ice, cold, snow
+Interstate Restoration offers advice, services to mitigate the impact of ice, cold, snow

 FT.
 WORTH, Texas (December 1, 2016) – Winter weather can wreak havoc on businesses.
 Water damage caused by frozen pipes, roof damage from snow and ice, and operational delays due to blizzard conditions all carry a significant cost.
 As many states including South Carolina observe Winter Weather Awareness and Preparedness weeks in the coming days, experts at Interstate Restoration say businesses and others need to prepare now for winter’s wrath – such as knowing how to thaw a frozen pipe or respond to water or roof damage – in order to stem losses and minimize recovery time when cold weather affects operations.